cassiomarques/filter_object/README.md

   end
 ```

-Ok, now it's real OO!
+Ok, now this is real OO!
 It will much easier to write your tests, too.
 But you'll need to handle methods delegation to the controller, things like calling `params`, `render`, and so on.

 This is where filter_object comes in.